csiro-robotics/shc_tutorials/shc_pc_launch_shc.md

 ![running_state](media/running_state.png "Running State")

-6.11 When the workspace is generated and the syropod is ready to walk you can control the hexapod from the joystick.
-Visit [How to Control the Hexapod](shc_guide_hexapod.md) to learn how to control the hexapod from the joystick.
+6.11 When the workspace is generated and the robot is ready to walk you can control the robot from the joystick.
+Visit [How to Control the Legged Robot](shc_guide_hexapod.md) to learn how to control the legged robot from the joystick.

-* You can use syropod rqt reconfigure control GUI to control the hexapod instead of syropod remote.
+* You can use syropod rqt reconfigure control GUI to control the robot instead of syropod remote.
 See [How to use Syropod RQT Reconfigure Control](shc_rqt_reconfigure_control.md) for more details.

 [//]: # (Insert the embedded link of PhantomX implementation with PC.mp4 here)